 I love creating safe spaces that put clients at ease and working collaboratively to attend to their concerns.
-Whether clients face a personal loss, trauma, betrayal, addiction, anxiety, depression, life change, or other issues, I take a holistic approach, looking at the biophysical socio-environmental factors that affect their well-being.
-I believe that as we approach life with curiosity, rather than fear and avoidance, we invite thoughts and feelings into our awareness that will lead to change.
+Whether clients face a personal loss, trauma, betrayal, addiction, anxiety, depression, life change, or other issues, I take a holistic approach, looking at all the factors – biological, social, environmental – that affect their well-being.
+As we approach therapy with curiosity we’ll invite new thoughts and perspectives into awareness to create needed change.

-I realize that not everyone is the same, so I work with individuals and couples using a range of healing modalities, including Internal Family Systems, Polyvagal Theory, Lifespan Integration, Mindfulness, and Cognitive Behavioral Therapy.
-I’ve also trained in both Gottman level 1-2 and The Seven Principles that Make Marriage Work in order to provide couples with assessments, education, and therapy methods that have been thoroughly researched and proven successful.
+I work with individuals and couples using a range of healing modalities, including Internal Family Systems, Polyvagal Theory, Lifespan Integration, Mindfulness, and (AEDP) Affective Experiential Dynamic Psychotherapy.
+I’ve also trained extensively in both Gottman Method and Emotion-Focused Therapy to provide couples with assessments, education, and techniques that have been thoroughly researched and proven successful.

-About myself… I’ve been married for nearly 30 years, and together with my husband, lived in 6 different countries while raising our four children.
-I published the book, “Unpack, A Guide to Life As an Expat Spouse,” in 2017 and continue to enjoy writing and contributing to online blogs and websites.
-I love St. George, hiking in the red rock, and painting the beautiful landscapes of our surroundings.
+Beyond academia, I’ve gained invaluable experience having been married for 30 years, and raising four children while living in six different countries.
+This unique life journey has provided me with invaluable insights and empathy as I help others navigate their life challenges.
+In 2017 I published the book, “Unpack, A Guide to Life As an Expat Spouse.”
+I love living in St. George, hiking in the red rock, and painting the beautiful landscapes of our surroundings.

-If you have questions about our work together, you can email or schedule a free 10-minute phone or in-person consultation.
+If you have questions about our work together, you can email or schedule a free 15-minute phone or in-person consultation.